 3. Connection Problems

 Both your AirPods and your smartphone aren’t going to get along if the connection isn’t great.
 For starters, you can place the AirPods back in their case for about 25-30 seconds and then try reconnecting them with your device.
-If this doesn’t work, you’ll have to disconnect them entirely in your iPhone’s settings and then reconnect them.
+If this doesn’t work, you’ll have to disconnect them entirely in your iPhone’s settings and reconnect them.

 To do that;